 The following applications for a building information model are possible:

-• Facilities management: It can be utilized by facilities management departments for remodeling, space planning, and maintenance tasks.
+- Facilities management: It can be utilized by facilities management departments for remodelling, space planning, and maintenance tasks.

 BIM V/S Old Traditional Methods